gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 - Replacing the outer portal blocks of a portal (the portal blocks that are touching the obsidian) with powdersnow/water/or lava and at the same time going through a sliced portal will leave the portal blocks intact and it will create a powder snow/water/lava portal
 - Letting a chicken fall into a minecart or a boat will make the chicken an always flapping chicken
 - Placinga grass block in the center and then doing a checkerboard pattern of the block you want to catch fire on and grass blocks all the way to the reach of lava.
 Placing lava on the center block, and when the lava is done spreading, pick up the lava and spam clicking bonemeal on the center block can catch fire on the blocks causing a chance of an Always Burning Fire on the block of your choice.

+**1.20.40**
+- Putting Baby Camels and Baby Sniffers in a boat won't eject them when they grow up

+**1.20.50**
+- Inside Woodland Mansions, it is possible to get Efficiency I leather boots.
+The Efficiency I Boots are located in a secret room containing a chest and a tree.
+This room is easily identificable due to its blocked-off entrance, but the frame is still visible.

+**Preview 1.20.60.20**
+- Mining decorated pots with loot tables using a silk touch pickaxe won't remove the loot table tag

+**1.20.60 (Experimental)**
+-  Inside Woodland Mansions, it is possible to get Efficiency I Chainmail Helmet.
+The Efficiency I Helmet are located in a secret room containing a chest and a tree.
+This room is easily identificable due to its blocked-off entrance, but the frame is still visible.

+**1.20.62**
+- Naming a Campfire and then placing it will give the campfire a hovering name tag above it
+- Naming a boat/chestboat and then placing it will give th boat a hovering name tag above it

+**1.20.71**
+- Placing a painting on standing signs and then placing (item frames, wall signs, banners) on the sign will create glitched out paintings
+- Blowing up an end crystal at the same time a piston extends will make the piston head walk through which makes it possible to create crossing pistons

+**1.20.72 (Experimental)**
+- Inside Woodland Mansions, it is possible to get Efficiency I Chainmail Chestplate.
+The Efficiency I Chestplate are located in a secret room containing a chest and a tree.
+This room is easily identificable due to its blocked-off entrance, but the frame is still visible.

+**Preview 1.21.0.22**
+- Inside Woodland Mansions, it is possible to get Efficiency I Chainmail Leggings.
+The Efficiency I Leggings are located in a secret room containing a chest and a tree.
+This room is easily identificable due to its blocked-off entrance, but the frame is still visible.

+**Preview 1.21.0.23**
+> [!CAUTION]
+> Before updating to this version, make sure to put all your petrified oak slabs in an unplaced shulker box or they will turn into Stone Brick Slabs until 1.21.10.20
+- Enchant a mace with at least Density V, Breach IV, & Bane of Arthopods/Smite V, if you do so you will have almost every enchant on a mace.
+Density V, Breach IV, & Bane of Arthropods/Smite V are incompatible with each other in normal versions

+**Preview 1.21.0.23 - Preview 1.21.0.21**
+- Wearing down two maces to about 200ish durability, then downgrading to 1.21.0.21, their durability becomes negative.
+You can then combine them with an anvil to make their durability go down even more, and to ensure it stays negative when updating back.

+**Preview 1.21.10.20**
+- Inside Woodland Mansions, it is possible to get Efficiency I Chainmail Boots.
+The Efficiency I Boots are located in a secret room containing a chest and a tree.
+This room is easily identificable due to its blocked-off entrance, but the frame is still visible.

+**1.21.0**
+- Placing Powder Snow next to cactus won't break the cactus
+- Placing a 9+ high snowlayer on a pice of foliage and then breakinng the snow block will cause the extra snow layers to float above the foliage.
+- when Deepslate Redstone Ore is lit up , it never turns off

+**Preview 1.21.30.23 (Bundle Experiment)**
+> [!CAUTION]
+> !!!WARNING!!!
+Starting in 1.21.30.23, many tile illegals will be removed as of this update including the Sugarcane Tile, Door Tiles, Cauldron Tiles, Hopper Tiles, item.nether_sprouts.name, Skull Tiles, Camera Block (Item), Brewing Stand Tile, Bed Tiles, Flower Pot Tiles, Structure Air, Kelp Tile, Nether Wart Tile, Crop Tiles, Cake Tiles
+- Inside Woodland Mansions, it is possible to get Efficiency I Iron Helmet.
+The Efficiency I Helmet are located in a secret room containing a chest and a tree.
+This room is easily identificable due to its blocked-off entrance, but the frame is still visible.
+- Because of ID Changes in this version Glitched Slabs from 1.11.0.1 will turn in into the respectible Double Slab state
+- Curse of Binding V & Curse of Vanishing III from 1.2.13.8 appear to be removed because of the name change but the illegal enchantment levels are still there.
+- If you obtained the Bed tiles from 0.12.0, they will convert to normal beds, so stacking bed tiles will result in overstacked beds.

+**Preview 1.21.30.24**
+- Maces could stack to 64 allowing for overstacked maces

+**Preview 1.21.50.20**
+- Creaking Hearts can be put in the fuel slot of the furnace

+**1.21.51**
+- Inside Woodland Mansions, it is possible to get Efficiency I Golden Apple.
+The Efficiency I Apples are located in a secret room containing a chest and a tree.
+This room is easily identificable due to its blocked-off entrance, but the frame is still visible.
+- Right clicking a map and then quickly placing it into an item frame before it can load will give you a big item frame
+- You are able to snow-log resin, skul veins, glow lichen, and dead bushes